dstroud/dreamsequence_dev/README.md

 - Voice: Where the output of the chord sequence is sent for playback.
 Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).

-- Chord type: Selects between triads and 7th chords and displays the chord readout as such.
-Note that each sequence source can set this independently so it's possible for the Chord sequencer to output triads while the other sources output 7ths (and vice versa).
+- Channel: This menu item only appears when a MIDI port is selected as a voice (or when K1 is held).

-- Octave: Shifts output from -4 to +4 octaves.
+- Octave: Shifts output from -4 to +4 octaves from default.
+Note that this offset is not the same as MIDI octaves.
+In the key of C, the default value of 0 will result in chords ranging with root notes ranging from C2 to B3.

-- Range: Expands or shrinks the chord's pitch range, measured in note intervals.
-An asterisk (*) will appear if this value is less than the "Max notes" parameter, indicating that the value shown here is limiting the number of notes played.
-Note that a Range of 3 will effectively play 7th chords as triads.
+- Range: Expands or shrinks the chord's upper pitch range, conveyed as number of notes.
+The default value of "Chord" dynamically adjusts the range depending on the type of chord; triads will have a range of 3, 7ths will have a range of 4, 9ths will have a range of 5, etc...
+Manually selecting a specific value will remove or repeat notes in a higher octave so that every chord plays with the same number of notes.
+This can be helpful when you want a consistent strum pattern regardless of the base chord voicing.

-- Max notes: Applied after Range has been set, this parameter limits the number of notes in the chord using a note thinning algorithm.
+- Max notes: Applied after Range has been set, this option limits the number of notes in the chord using a note thinning algorithm.
 The algorithm prioritizes the first and last notes in the chord, after which the intermediate notes are thinned out and evenly distributed.
 The resulting chord voicing depends on Range, Max notes, and Inversion.
 It's possible to end up with some false "chords" like the same note repeated across multiple octaves.
+The default value of "Range" will follow the lead of the `Range` option setting, having no effect on the chord.

 - Inversion: Incrementally shifts the lowest note up an octave so that 1 = first inversion, 2 = second inversion, etc...
-Multiples of 3 (for triads) or 4 (for 7ths) will effectively transpose the sequence up an octave which might be desired when incrementing this parameter with an event automation.
+At multiples of the chord's Range/Max notes, this will effectively transpose the chord up an octave.

 - Strum: Determines if the chord's notes will play all at once (Off), or strum notes in one of two directions (Low-high or High-low).